jdebp/debian-policy/README.txt

   git checkout master
   git pull

-  # If there are changes in master that make the branch not apply cleanly:
+  git checkout master
-   git checkout -b temp master; git merge <local-branch-name>
+  git merge --no-commit <local-branch-name>
-  # If error, reset temp, merge master into local; else skip these three lines
   git reset --hard HEAD;
   git checkout <local-branch-name>;

+  # If there are changes in master that make the branch not apply cleanly, there
+  # should have been en error during the merge step above.
+If there was an
+  # error, merge the master branch into the local branch, fix the conflicts, and
+  # commit the new version of the local branch.
    git merge master
-  # get rid of the temp branch:
-   git branch -D temp
+  # Edit files to remove conflict
+   git commit -s

   # Checkout the local branch, to create the patch to send to the policy
   git checkout <local-branch-name>